CYLIX-V2/Cylix-Demo/docs/index.md

 ### Campaign Builder

-- Build **multi-step offensive campaigns** that chain techniques and conditions
+- Build **multi-step validation campaigns** that chain techniques and conditions
 - Reuse campaigns across clients and environments
 - Compare how different environments respond to the same scenarios